 ISHI left New Jersey on January 21, joining the rest of Dr. Laine's team of volunteers in Miami.
 Commercial flights had been suspended to Haiti.
 Thanks to a donated plane from the NASCAR The mission took off from Fort Pierce's Port Saint Lucie International Airport, landed in the Bahamas to refuel, finally arriving to Haiti in the dark hours of early morning.
 Dr. Claude Surena's group greeted us at the airport and took us directly to Eliazar Germain Hospital where we met with medical director Dr. Yvette Fantal who gave us a complete tour of the facility.
 This tour allowed us to plan appropriately including announcing our arrival and ability to help patients via a nearby radio station.

 This ISHI team was made of 6 volunteers: operating room nurse Mae Tingston, RN, nurse anesthetist Sue Walsh, CRNA, anesthesiologist Dr. Jean Daniel Eloy, general and oncologic surgeon Dr. Kevin Clarke, surgical resident Dr. Diego Reino and trauma surgeon and ISHI team leader Dr. Ziad Sifri.
-Our team joined 16 other volunteers from all over the USA including Miami, Houston and Hartford.
+Our team joined 16 other volunteers from the US including Miami, Houston and Hartford.